nhaithuy/cute-scoredle/README.md

 I'm bored let's make something cute.

 ## TODOS
-- [ ] Handle mismatching datapoints (_e.g._ if one of the players miss a day, this script will display incorrect stats)
+- [ ] Handle mismatching datapoints (_e.g._ if one of the players miss a day, this script will display incorrect stats).
+- [ ] Better handle a miss (currently it's represented as a score of 7).

 ## Instructions on updating the text file with scoredle data
 1. Go to `data/txt/YOUR_NAME.txt`.